Television Interface Adaptor: Background

 Around 1975, Atari's engineers at Cyan Engineering led by Steve Mayer and Ron Milner had been considering alternatives to the development dedicated hardware such as application-specific integrated circuits (ASIC) for arcade video games and home video game consoles.
 Programmable microprocessors had reached the market, but Atari considered them too expensive for a home application.
 They were limited by cost in options for displaying graphics.
-At this point in time, most computer graphics were generated by using sprites drawn atop a playfield, which then were translated into an analog signal for display on a CRT video monitor.
-Sprites would be held as a bitmap in a framebuffer, requiring random-access memory (RAM).
-RAM was still expensive, costing tens of thousands of dollars per megabyte., and to display a two-color playfield on a 80×48 display would have cost thousands of dollars in memory.
+At this point in time, most computer graphics were generated by using sprites drawn atop a playfield, which then were translated into an analog signal for display on a CRT Sprites would be held as a bitmap in a framebuffer, requiring random-access memory (RAM).
+RAM was still expensive, costing tens of thousands of dollars per megabyte., and to display a two-color playfield on an 80×48 display would have cost thousands of dollars in memory.
 On a conventional NTSC color television, maximum resolutions generally fell between 256 and 320 pixels per line, and 192 to 240 lines per screen.

 In September 1975, MOS Technology introduced the 6502 microprocessor, one of the first low-cost microprocessors on the market.
 Mayer and Milner arranged to speak to the chip's designer, Chuck Peddle, on using the 6502 as the basis for their programmable video game console.
 Over the course of a couple of days, the basic design of the Atari VCS was laid out, with Peddle offering Atari the use of the lower-cost MOS Technology 6507 processor and the MOS Technology 6532 RAM-I/O-Timer (RIOT) as the core of the design.
 Using a breadboard prototype for the display adapter atop a 6502 testbed system, Milner was able to demonstrate the ability to program a simple version of their Tank game.
 Joe Decuir was hired on to help convert Milner's proof-of-concept to a functional prototype, sufficient for Atari to give the go-ahead for the development to continue.

 While Decuir worked on the design of the rest of the system, Jay Miner focused on making an ASIC for the display adapter.
-Early on, the ASIC display adapter was named the Television Interface Adapter (TIA).
+Early on, the ASIC display adapter was named the Television Interface Adaptor (TIA).
 The cost of RAM remained high as the team began its design, and thus the option to use memory-based framebuffers was dropped from the TIA's design.